-We intend to deliver exceptional and innovative external cybersecurity solutions that prioritize customer satisfaction and business resiliency.
+We deliver exceptional and innovative external cybersecurity solutions that prioritize customer satisfaction and business resiliency.
 Embracing these priorities, we are pursuing the following growth strategies:

-- Drive new customer acquisition and adoption through innovation.
-We intend to grow our base of new customers by serving them with our artificial intelligence capabilities provided by the ZeroFox platform.
-This platform-based approach enables us to build trusted relationships while providing security outcomes on use cases that our customers value. - Expand high margin business.
+- Drive new customer acquisition.
+We believe that the market for external cybersecurity solutions is still emerging and that there is a significant opportunity to acquire new customers.
+We plan to drive new customer acquisition by continuing to expand our sales capacity, strengthening and expanding our channel partner relationships, and continuing to invest in marketing. - Increase adoption and platform usage by current customers.
+We believe we have significant opportunities to expand our relationships with existing customers, including identifying and pursuing cross-sell opportunities with IDX customers.
+We plan to grow our business with existing customers by having them expand the use of our Platform to protect more assets and by having them adopt additional platform modules and services to address additional external cybersecurity use cases and security pain points. - Continue to innovate, enhance and expand our Platform.
+We plan to continue to invest heavily in innovation to enhance and expand the capabilities of our Platform.
+We believe that expanding the capabilities of our Platform will further increase the value we provide to our customers and provide additional growth opportunities. - Expand high margin business.
 We intend to focus on and continue to grow our higher margin enterprise platform subscription business in industry verticals that are experiencing the highest rates of cyberattacks. - Expand relationships with partners.
-We also intend to continue to build our relationships with our channel partners, including Value-Added Resellers (VARs), Original Equipment Manufacturers (OEMs) and distribution partners, as well as cyber insurer and legal breach response partners. - Increase adoption and platform usage by current customers.
-As we enhance our platform's capabilities, we expect that our customers will choose to adopt and purchase additional platform modules and services to address additional external cybersecurity use cases and security pain points. - Expand our global footprint.
-We intend to continue to grow our international customer base by increasing our investments in our international go-to-market efforts, operations, partners and delivery capabilities. - Expand our total addressable market through strategic acquisitions.
+We also intend to continue to build our relationships with our channel partners, including Value-Added Resellers (VARs), Original Equipment Manufacturers (OEMs), distribution partners, cyber insurers, and breach response partners. - Expand our global footprint.
+We intend to continue to grow our international customer base by increasing our investments in our international go-to-market efforts, operations, partners, and delivery capabilities. - Expand our total addressable market through strategic acquisitions.
 We intend to complement our organic growth investments with strategic acquisitions in complementary technologies and markets to successfully execute on our long-term vision and platform strategy.
-We have proven our capability to identify, acquire and integrate targets to expand our TAM, enhance our solution offering, and accelerate our growth.
+We have proven our capability to identify, acquire, and integrate targets to expand our total addressable market, enhance our solution offering, and accelerate our growth.